 Processing the raw information from the camera, on the other hand, makes a significant impact.
 Reducing the amount of noise reduction and adding some bespoke, small-radius sharpening reveals levels of information that were previously hidden.
 This demonstrates the true potential of the 5D Mark III sensor when used in conjunction with a lens of high quality.

-When we printed several of our sample photographs, we saw that the difference in low-contrast details between converted raw and out-of-camera JPEGs were obvious in prints bigger than 8×12 inches.
+When we printed several of our sample photographs, we saw that the difference in low-contrast details between converted raw and out-of-camera JPEGs was obvious in prints bigger than 8×12 inches.

 The Canon EOS 5D Mark III continues to apply significant noise reduction at higher ISOs, which results in rather clean photographs but also a loss of fine detail as the ISO value increases.
 When shooting at ISOs lower than 25600, turning off the in-camera noise reduction is something that we would recommend doing.